cameraui/docs/home-assistant/integration.md

 The **camera.ui integration** connects an existing camera.ui server to Home Assistant.
 Your cameras, their sensors, motion and object detection, PTZ controls and the full camera.ui interface all show up inside Home Assistant.

-It talks to the server directly over your local network, so events arrive by push the moment they happen.
-You don't need an MQTT broker or any cloud service.
+It talks to the server directly over your local network, and events arrive by push.
+No MQTT broker or cloud service is involved.
+The integration's domain is `cameraui`.
+To run camera.ui itself inside Home Assistant OS, see the [App](/home-assistant/app) page.

-This page covers the custom integration (domain `cameraui`).
-If you run Home Assistant OS and want camera.ui to run as a managed app instead, see the [App](/home-assistant/app) page.

 ## Install